mwfj/CMU_15213_CSAPP3E_Lab/2.BombLab/bomb-solution/README.md

 This is an x86-64 bomb for self-study students.

 ## Usage
-run `./bomb solution.txt` in the folder that this file located.
+run `./bomb solution.txt` in the folder that this file located to see the result.